ppy/osu-wiki/news/2024/2024-10-07-osumania-4k-world-cup-2024-concludes.md

 China on the other hand has had an incredible losers' bracket run after getting knocked down in the Round of 16, and winning every single match until this point.
 They were the lowest-seeded team (#8) we've ever seen enter the Grand Finals match out of any World Cup.

-- [DJ TECHNORCH - Digital Kecak No.5 (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2253780#mania/4793984) ([-mint-](https://osu.ppy.sh/users/8976576), LN4) @ [16:24](https://www.twitch.tv/videos/2263460006?t=00h16m24s) - China, down 2–0, turned to LN4, a map that forces you to triumph over relentless awkward and high BPM shields, as well as demanding consistency in all skills with a release-intensive section.
+- [DJ TECHNORCH - Digital Kecak No.5 (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2253780#mania/4793984) (::-mint-::{ user-id=8976576 }, LN4) @ [16:24](https://www.twitch.tv/videos/2263460006?t=00h16m24s) - China, down 2–0, turned to LN4, a map that forces you to triumph over relentless awkward and high BPM shields, as well as demanding consistency in all skills with a release-intensive section.
 It looked like the United States was about to take another point, but the tides turned in a flash.
 - [Billain feat.
-Malux - Extraction (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2253769#mania/4793962) ([\[Crz\]FolAH1217](https://osu.ppy.sh/users/6232458), [Alptraum](https://osu.ppy.sh/users/26496648), [Abraxos](https://osu.ppy.sh/users/5025064), HB3) @ [27:39](https://www.twitch.tv/videos/2263460006?t=00h27m39s) - Looking to catch the United States off guard, China picked HB3, a technical challenge with brutal staircase sections and extreme amounts of LN.
-The United States responded with shocking precision, ::{ flag=US }:: [Hello_Son](https://osu.ppy.sh/users/17308009)'s monstrous 991k FC with only 3x200s alongside ::{ flag=US }:: [Nepijin](https://osu.ppy.sh/users/11734610)'s solid 981k left team China stunned, shifting the match's momentum.
+Malux - Extraction (Cut Ver.)](https://osu.ppy.sh/beatmapsets/2253769#mania/4793962) (::\[Crz\]FolAH1217::{ user-id=6232458 }, [Alptraum](https://osu.ppy.sh/users/26496648), ::Abraxos::{ user-id=5025064 }, HB3) @ [27:39](https://www.twitch.tv/videos/2263460006?t=00h27m39s) - Looking to catch the United States off guard, China picked HB3, a technical challenge with brutal staircase sections and extreme amounts of LN.
+The United States responded with shocking precision, ::{ flag=US }:: ::Hello\1Son::{ user-id=17308009 }'s monstrous 991k FC with only 3x200s alongside ::{ flag=US }:: ::Nepijin::{ user-id=11734610 }'s solid 981k left team China stunned, shifting the match's momentum.
-- [Ashrount - GALVANIZER](https://osu.ppy.sh/beatmapsets/2253764#mania/4793954) ([guden](https://osu.ppy.sh/users/11626065), HB1) @ [33:42](https://www.twitch.tv/videos/2263460006?t=00h33m42s) - Riding their momentum, the United States opted for HB1, a brutal *7.27*\* 288 BPM hybrid map that has technical stream sections with jacks sprinkled in the mix in an attempt to break combos.
-Players on both sides fought hard, but none more so than ::{ flag=US }:: [Nepijin](https://osu.ppy.sh/users/11734610), who delivered a spectacular near-perfect score with only a single 200 hit.
+- [Ashrount - GALVANIZER](https://osu.ppy.sh/beatmapsets/2253764#mania/4793954) (::guden::{ user-id=11626065 }, HB1) @ [33:42](https://www.twitch.tv/videos/2263460006?t=00h33m42s) - Riding their momentum, the United States opted for HB1, a brutal *7.27*\* 288 BPM hybrid map that has technical stream sections with jacks sprinkled in the mix in an attempt to break combos.
+Players on both sides fought hard, but none more so than ::{ flag=US }:: ::Nepijin::{ user-id=11734610 }, who delivered a spectacular near-perfect score with only a single 200 hit.
-- [sakuraburst - Glacierfall (Park Remix)](https://osu.ppy.sh/beatmapsets/2253778#mania/4793979) ([awdse22](https://osu.ppy.sh/users/8743513), SV1) @ [45:17](https://www.twitch.tv/videos/2263460006?t=00h45m17s) - With the score at 6–1, the United States held match point and chose to close out in style on SV1, a memorisation-heavy map where sight-readers would are hit with vicious speed variations controlled by BPM changes. ::{ flag=US }:: [Reshiram](https://osu.ppy.sh/users/7794488) took the spotlight, delivering a near-flawless performance with only one 200 hit.
+- [sakuraburst - Glacierfall (Park Remix)](https://osu.ppy.sh/beatmapsets/2253778#mania/4793979) (::awdse22::{ user-id=8743513 }, SV1) @ [45:17](https://www.twitch.tv/videos/2263460006?t=00h45m17s) - With the score at 6–1, the United States held match point and chose to close out in style on SV1, a memorisation-heavy map where sight-readers would are hit with vicious speed variations controlled by BPM changes. ::{ flag=US }:: ::Reshiram::{ user-id=7794488 } took the spotlight, delivering a near-flawless performance with only one 200 hit.
 And soon then, the tournament was officially over.

 With that match, the United States has won the world cup again, making it their first-ever back-to-back win in osu!mania 4K World Cup history.
 While China played incredibly this year with an insane losers' bracket run that any team would dream about, sadly they were unable to overturn USA in the last showdown.
 Nevertheless, it's a legendary World Cup ending if we've ever seen one.